 - Add drained leek and potato mixture back in.

-- Serve in bowls, and top with bacon and cheese.
+- Serve in bowls, and top with bacon, cheese, and crackers if desired.
 Enjoy warm!